MobilePayDev/MobilePay-Subscriptions/docs/authentication.md

 backend).
 The API currently uses TLS 1.2.
 It is the integrator's responsibility to plan for an upgrade to TLS 1.3, when TLS 1.2 is deprecated.

+### IP Address

+As an external party, you might need to modify your firewall rules to allow traffic from  212.93.32.0/19 and 185.218.228.0/22 .
+Otherwise our traffic may be blocked, and our services stop working.

 [![](assets/images/Preview-MP-logo-and-type-horizontal-blue.png)](assets/images/Preview-MP-logo-and-type-horizontal-blue.png)